 If the machine is out of warranty, you can attempt the repair yourself.

-For hardware related repairs, iFixit has every guide you will need with step-by-step instructions on how to repair, replace and upgrade almost every version of the Mac.
-They also sale every tool necessary to perform repairs including parts.
+For hardware related repairs, refer to my PC and Mac Tool Kit list.
+Also, iFixit has every guide you will need with step-by-step instructions on how to repair, replace and upgrade almost every version of the Mac.
+They also sell every tool necessary to perform repairs including parts.

 Summary of Why You Should Support Macs With Your IT Business or Computer Technician Job

 The demand for IT businesses to Support Macs continues to climb with their growing popularity, this can form an increasing work base to your IT business, and also is increasing the number of computer technician jobs with this requirement.
 You can get more work as it will help you land clients who have mixed environments and so need both Windows PC and Apple Mac support.
 If you want to become a computer technician, it will make you more employable.
 You can post any questions you have related to offering Mac support below and I (or someone else in TheTechMentor.com community) will be more than happy to help you out.